 - Stack tortillas, top sides up; cut into sixths.
 Arrange wedges, sugared sides up, in a single layer on ungreased baking sheets.
 Bake at 400° for 6-8 minutes or until crisp and golden brown.
 Cool completely on wire racks.

 - In a large bowl, beat cream cheese, vanilla and remaining sugar until creamy.
 Beat in whipped topping until blended.
 Fold in pineapple.
 Arrange tortilla wedges on a large serving platter.
 Spoon cream cheese mixture over wedges.
-Top with bananas, coconut and macadamias.
+Top with bananas, coconut and nuts.
 Serve immediately.
-Yield: 16 servings.

-Originally published as Islander Nachos in Taste of Home October 2011, p27
+Originally published as Dessert Nachos in Taste of Home October 2011